sastutorials/sastutorials.github.io/tutorials/macros.md

 ## The %macro - %mend couple

-To create a custom macro variable we first need to specify the *%macro* macro, which initialises the creation of a *new macro*, followed by the *name we want to give to the macro*.
-Say we want to create a macro called *biomass_modif* - the first thing we need to write is
+To create a custom macro variable we first need to specify *%macro*, which initialises the creation of a *new macro*, followed by the *name we want to give the macro*.
+Say we want to create a macro called *biomass_modif* - the first thing we need to write is:

 ```
 %macro biomass_modif;
 ```

-Then we need to write whatever code (written in SAS or combined with more macros) that we want the macro to execute.
+Then we need to write whatever code (written in SAS or combined with more macros) that we want the macro to execute:

 ```
 data &ds._biomass (keep = year biomass1);